thunderbird/council-docs/BY_LAWS.md

 ### Term

-Each councilor is elected for a one year term during the Annual Election.
-After a one year term has expired the only remaining power the Thunderbird Council has is to hold Annual Elections.
+Each councilor is elected for a two year term during the council election.

 ### Roles